citedrive/bibtex.eu/docs/types/index.md

-# BibTeX Fields
+# BibTeX Entry types

-A single BibTeX entry can hold the following fields.
-Note which are optional, required or ignored.
+BibTeX can support the following types of entries:

 ```mdx-code-block
 import DocCardList from '@theme/DocCardList';